Download Kit

 Have you ever built a download page?

-Have you every wished building all those different OS / Architecture / Package Manager combinations was easier to manage?
+Have you every wished building and integration testing all those different OS / Architecture / Package Manager combinations was easier to manage?

 Download Kit solves two problems: